Geoff Lawson (designer): Jaguar

 In 1984, he joined Jaguar as Director of Styling, where he arguably produced his best known and most influential work.
-He joined at a time when Jaguar was haemorrhaging money and its reputation of design and manufacturing excellence was seriously fading after decades of neglect, forcing a subsequent takeover by Ford in 1989.
+He joined at a time when Jaguar was in financial trouble and it was losing its reputation for design and manufacturing excellence.

 During his 15 years at Jaguar he was responsible for shaping the entire Jaguar line up, including the 1992 XJ220 supercar, the 1995 XJ luxury saloon, the 1996 XK grand tourer and the 1998 S-Type mid-size saloon.
 Before his death, he also supervised the styling of the 2001 X-Type compact saloon and the completely new aluminium-bodied 2004 XJ.

-Lawson played a significant role in the commercial revival of the company, which in the last decade went from basket case to record sales and a new-found reputation for good quality.
+Lawson played a role in the commercial revival of the company, which in the last decade, and under new owner Ford, made record sales and a new-found reputation for good quality.
 This turnaround led to parent-company Ford and Jaguar's then chairman, Wolfgang Reitzle, to set ambitious sales targets in the belief that Jaguar could become a major luxury car manufacturer in the mould of Audi, BMW, and Mercedes-Benz.

 Legacy

 He won numerous awards for his designs at Jaguar and also led a major expansion of the company’s styling resources and facilities at their Whitley Engineering Centre.
 In June 2000, Jaguar opened the Geoff Lawson Studio in his memory in Whitley, Coventry, which is responsible for producing future Jaguar concept cars.
-In addition, Jaguar endowed a scholarship at the RCA, 'The Geoff Lawson Jaguar Scholarship' in his honour to celebrate his achievements at Jaguar.
+In addition, Jaguar endowed a scholarship at the RCA, The Geoff Lawson Jaguar Scholarship, in his honour to celebrate his achievements at Jaguar.